On regularized Shannon sampling formulas with localized sampling: sinh-type regularized Shannon sampling formula

 with \mbox{$\beta = \frac{\pi m\,(1+\lambda - 2 \tau)}{1+\lambda}$}.
-The associated results are displayed in Figure~\ref{fig:err_const_sinh}.
-In both parts we see a substantial improvement in the results compared to both Figure~\ref{fig:err_const_Gaussian} and \ref{fig:err_const_bspline}.
-We also remark that for larger choices of $N$, the line plots in Figure~\ref{fig:err_const_sinh} would only be shifted slightly upwards, such that for all $N$ we receive almost the same error results.
-This is to say, we can see that the $\sinh$-type window function is by far the best choice as a regularization function for regularized Shannon sampling sums.
+The associated results are displayed in Figure~\ref{fig:err_const_sinh}, where a substantial improvement can be seen compared to the Figures~\ref{fig:err_const_Gaussian} and \ref{fig:err_const_bspline}.
+We also remark that for larger choices of $N$, the line plots in Figure~\ref{fig:err_const_sinh} would only be shifted slightly upwards, such that for all $N$ we receive almost the same results.
+This is to say, the $\sinh$-type window function is by far the best choice as a regularization function for regularized Shannon sampling sums.

 \end{Example}